-The ecliptic and celestial equator are explained on another Page.
+The ecliptic and celestial equator are explained on other Pages.

 Sam does not think that Aries looks much like a ram but this does not prevent him from finding it in the sky.

-The Plough (in America Dipper) is not actually a constellation, it is only a part of the constellation Ursa Major (The Great Bear - but a bear with a tail!).
+The Plough (in America Dipper) is not actually a constellation, although many books say that it is, it is only a part of the constellation Ursa Major (The Great Bear - but a bear with a tail!).

-Today he does not often use this book, he usually uses an App (Planets) on his iPad.
-He holds his iPad up to the sky and it shows everything, Moon, stars and planets, even comets, he can see.
+Today he does not often use this book, he usually uses an App on his tablet.
+He holds it up to the sky and it shows everything, Moon, stars and planets, even comets, he can see.